 Our worship together is varied and lively but Bible-based, with different styles of music ranging from traditional organ through Celtic melodies to reggae and upbeat rhythms using drums and guitars.
 We use multi-media technology to project song words, images and film clips to help people connect their Christian faith to the modern world.
 We aim to involve people ages in relevant worship.

 We hold social events (such as Men's breakfasts or skittles, Ladies' Pudding Club, Quizzes and Harvest craft event) which enable people to get to know each other in the church family and have fun together.

 We get involved in our community in practical ways, including our local park, Perrett’s Park, where some tbc members formed COPP – The Community of Perrett’s Park.
-We run youth clubs for local young people, and we hold services in a local Residential Home for the Elderly.

 With all this diversity, you might think there can be no agreement.
 But we have one thing in common – we believe that Jesus is the One who came to bring all people, of every race, status and gender together to be his family.
 On fringe issues, we can disagree, but on the person of Jesus we are united.
 We warmly invite you to join this family of God.